-More than a few of you made a pledge to attend Mass every week and to go to Confession once a month - that's foundational!
+More than a few of you made a pledge to attend Mass every Sunday and to go to Confession once a month - that's foundational!
 Thank you!

-Many of you also wrote to me about your service projects.
+Many of you also wrote to me about your service projects, for example Habitat for Humanity Projects or working as a counselor at a great camp for inner city kids from Baltimore.
 You recognized that helping others in need is fundamental to following Christ, even when it stretches us and takes us beyond our comfort zone.